eProsima/Integration-Service-docs/docs/sources.rst

 Installation from Sources
 =========================

 Before compiling eProsima Integration Service you need to have installed Fast RTPS as described in its `documentation <http://eprosima-fast-rtps.readthedocs.io/en/latest/binaries.html>`_.
-For cloning this project execute:
+For cloning this project you must execute:

 Clone the project from Github: ::